-Reason for the Program:
+Reason for the Program

 There is an online chart available to test your eligibility.
-You'll need to make sure you have income information handy as well as any and all regular bill amounts including rent or mortgage, child support, utility bills, day care expenses and medical bills.
+You'll need to make sure you have income information handy as well as any and all regular bill amounts including rent or mortgage, child support, utility bills, daycare expenses, and medical bills.

-In general terms, your monthly net household income must be below $903 in a household of one person, $1215 with two, $1526 with three, $1838 with four, $2150 with five, $2461 with six, $2773 with seven and $3085 for eight.
+In general terms, your monthly net household income must be below $981 in a household of one person, $1328 with two, $1675 with three, $2021 with four, $2368 with five, $2715 with six, $3061 with seven and $3408 for eight.
 In addition, your current bank balance and other resources must total less than $2000 ($3000 if a person disabled or 60 or over is living with you).